 - 90% financing – loan amount limit is $3,000,000

 - Buyers will need to fully document all income and assets – this is not a “stated” income program.
 However, self-employed buyers do have select bank statement deposit programs available.
 This is good for business owners who may have trouble documenting income through traditional tax returns but instead use actual bank deposits to formulate their qualifying income.

 - The property must be a primary owner-occupied home or second home.
 There are other financing options for investment homes, however, these options will require a greater down payment

-- Single family, townhomes, approved condos only.
-No vacant land, or build on your own land financing permitted.
+- Single-family, townhomes, approved condos only.
+No vacant land, or building on your own land financing permitted.